-A 2017 survey titled “The True Cost of Beauty” found that an average American women spends $225,360 (INR 2 crore) on beauty products over her lifetime.
-A Skinstore survey pegs that number at $300,000 (INR 2.5cr) and adds that the average American woman applies a whopping 16 beauty products everyday to her face alone!
+A 2017 survey titled “The True Cost of Beauty” found that an average American woman spends $225,360 (INR 2 crore) on beauty products over her lifetime.
+A Skinstore survey pegs that number at $300,000 (INR 2.5cr) and adds that the average American woman applies a whopping 16 beauty products every day to her face alone!
 In total, women account for 80-90% of the global market for beauty products, which is estimated to rise to about $500 billion by 2028.

 The cherry atop this cake of humiliation is when men forward us jokes about how long women take to dress up.

 But none of this is accidental, or even innocently cultural.